 Keurig is a household name in the world of coffee machine manufacturing.
-They also make extras, including carafes, filters, and coffee consumables to complement their home and office coffee machines.
+They have a huge variety of coffee makers and accessories, including carafes, filters, and coffee consumables for coffee enthusiasts to add to their home and office coffee setups.

-The company created their signature coffee maker back in the early 1990s for use in an office setting.
-Since then, the range has expanded and Keurig machines are now a staple in many US kitchens.
+The company created its first coffee maker back in the early 1990s for use in an office setting.
+Since then, the product range has expanded and Keurig machines are now commonly purchased for household use and are staples in United States kitchens.

-Now, Keurig machines come in a somewhat bewildering range of models and colors to suit all budgets and requirements.
-However, the result is the same; pretty good tasting coffee and a smart, understated coffee machine that will look cool on any countertop.
+These brewing machines come in a variety of sizes and colors to suit all budgets and brewing needs.
+However, each brewer produces pretty much the same result: decent coffee and a smart, understated machine that looks cool on any countertop.

 Why would you need one?

-What makes Keurigs so popular is the fact that they can give users hot coffee fast without sacrificing too much flavor.
-Their machines are simple to use and reliable, many are programmable, and they’re pretty low maintenance.
+What makes Keurig machines such a popular choice is the fact that they can give users hot coffee fast without sacrificing too much flavor.
+Plus, the machines are reliable, simple to use, and pretty low maintenance.

-All Keurig coffee making machines will make you a brew in under one minute, an essential consideration for those who need a coffee first thing in the morning before heading out to work.
-Even better, many Keurig’s are fully programmable too, so you can set your coffee maker to deliver your early morning cup of Joe before you even get out of bed.
+Keurig coffee-making machines will brew in under one minute — an essential consideration for those who need their morning caffeine fix in a hurry.
+Even better, many Keurig machines are fully programmable, so you can set your coffee maker to deliver your early morning cup of joe before you even get out of bed.

-Of course, if you want specialty coffees such as latte, cappuccino, and espresso, you may need to opt for a semi-auto or super-auto espresso brewer.
-However, these machines are significantly more expensive than most Keurigs, and might not suit your budget.
+Of course, if you want high-quality specialty coffees such as latte, cappuccino, and espresso, you may need to research semi- super-automatic espresso brewing systems.
+However, these machines are significantly more expensive than most Keurig brewers and might not suit your budget.

 Other important considerations are ease of use, ease of cleaning, and ongoing maintenance.
 A Keurig is a whole lot easier to manage than an espresso machine on all counts.